Not sure if Mahana Fresh is right for you?

 Potential Mitigations

-- It is imperative to contact a significant number of the former franchisees listed in Item 20 to understand why they are no longer in business.
+• It is critical to contact a broad range of current and especially former franchisees listed in Item 20 to understand their experiences.

 Rapid System Growth